 4) Create Optimized Listings

 Using a Flat File Template (Amazon’s Excel Spreadsheet based templates for adding new products) you’ll want to create optimized product listings for all of your inventory that would constitute your ideal listings.
+Amazon Seller Reports contain a wealth of helpful information that can help you optimize your listings.
 Some of these products may already be listed on Amazon while others are new.
 In both situations, you’ll want to make sure your listings meet these minimum optimization criteria:

 - a) SEO Keyword Research